NCI-GDC/gdc-mutation-indexer/tests/README.md

 # Tests
-The test are run through the tox command which will handle the usual python requirements as well as a few specific requirements unique requirements such as jar files which need to be install in order to run the tests.
+The test are run through the tox command which will handle the usual python requirements as well as a few specific unique requirements such as jar files which need to be install in order to run the tests.

 The test are separated into unit and integration tests.
 Please limit adding new integration test to things which can *ONLY* be tested by integrating with elasticsearch,